jdevfullstack-tutorials/what-is-github/README.md

-With this, while you are creating your digital content, every change will be counted as a commit, thereby making your GitHub Profile a good one.
+With this, while you are creating your digital content, every change will be counted as a commit, thereby making your GitHub profile a good one.

 ## GitHub As A Social Network